grafana/k6-docs/docs/sources/k6-studio/record-your-first-script.md

 To generate a script from a test recording:

 - If you still have the test recording open from the last step, click **Create test generator** on the top-right.
+- You can also click **+** next to Test Generator on the left side, and then select your recording on the right side under **Requests**.

-- You will be prompt to select the hosts to use from the recording for generating the script, select `test-api.k6.io` and press **Continue**.
+A dialog box shows up that lets you select the hosts to use from the recording for generating the script.
+Select `test-api.k6.io` and press **Continue**.

-A Generator file has been created that allows for modification of the script via the user interface without having the need to dive into code.
+The Test Generator lets you generate and modify a k6 test script via the user interface, without having to write JavaScript code.

-We have a familiar element on the right, we can still inspect the recording from this view.
-Meanwhile on the left we see **Test Rules** with one already create for us called **Verification**.
+On the right side, you can inspect the recording from this view, similar to the Test Recorder.
+On the left side, you can see the list of **Test rules**, with a **Verification rule** already added.
+And on the right side, you can inspect the recording, similar to the **Test Recorder** view.

 **Test rules** are objects that we can add to our generator file to modify the script generated from the recording, the default rule already present (Verification) has modified our script to add [Checks](https://grafana.com/docs/k6/latest/using-k6/checks/).
 These checks will verify when we run our script that the status codes we receive from responses are the same as the one we previously recorded.
 That's a nice safety measure for our system that we get for free!

-If you feel adventorous you can inspect the script that would be generated by selecting the **Script** tab in the right panel where we currently see requests.
+If you feel adventurous you can inspect the script that would be generated by selecting the **Script** tab in the right panel where we currently see requests.

 ## Correlate dynamic data